 You can get into this job through:

-You'll need to study a two-year diploma of higher education or three-year degree in operating department practice approved by the Health and Care Professions Council.
+You'll need to study a two-year diploma of higher education or three-year degree in operating department practice approved by the Health and Care Professions Council (HCPC).
 You can top up your diploma to a degree after qualifying if you want.

 You'll find it helpful to get some paid or voluntary experience in the health or care sector before you apply for a course.

 You could contact the voluntary services co-ordinator at your local NHS trust for further advice.